JanssenProject/jans/docs/janssen-server/auth-server/endpoints/token.md

 Refer to [Client Authentication](https://openid.net/specs/openid-connect-core-1_0.html#ClientAuthentication) section of OpenID
 Connect core specification for more details on these authentication methods.

-AS provides ability to customer Client Authentication behavior via [Client Authentication custom script](../../../script-catalog/client_authn/client-authn.md)
+AS provides ability to customize Client Authentication behavior via [Client Authentication custom script](../../../script-catalog/client_authn/client-authn.md)

 Client can specify the default authentication method.
 To set default authentication method using